RevealBi/Documentation/en/datasources/microsoft-reporting-services.md

 the format in which the report will load in the *Visualization editor*:

-  - *Load as PDF* - You will have your report embedded as a PDF document in the visualization edtior.
+  - *Load as PDF* - You will have your report embedded as a PDF document in the visualization editor.
 You will be able to scroll, zoom, download or print the pdf inside the Visualization editor.

   - *Load Data* - Your report data will be loaded in the standard format, providing you with fields to build your visualization.

 >[!NOTE] **Editing the Data Source in the Visualization editor.**
->Carefully choose the report format (pdf or data), because once loaded you will be not able to change it.
-When you *Edit* your data source, you will be only able to change the configuration of the report's parameters.
+>Carefully choose the report format (pdf or data) because once loaded, you will not be able to change it.
+When you *Edit* your data source, you will only be able to change the configuration of the report's parameters.